 Graham and Dodd and the Foundation of Value Investing

 Benjamin Graham and David Dodd (“G&D”) laid the foundation of what has become known as Value Investing, with their book Security Analysis, publishing volumes in 1934, 1940, 1951, 1962.
 Ben Graham packaged these ideas to a mainstream audience in 1971, with the publication of the Intelligent Investor.

-However, with the A principal problem with G&D is that almost everyone in finance talks about G&D but very few seem to have actually read G&D. This letter is based essentially on the 1962 edition, Security Analysis Principles and Technique by Graham, Dodd and Cottle; and the 1971 edition of The Intelligent Investor by Graham.
+The principal problem with Graham & Dodd, according to Whitman is that almost everyone in finance talks about G&D but very few seem to have actually read G&D. This letter is based essentially on the 1962 edition, Security Analysis Principles and Technique by Graham, Dodd and Cottle; and the 1971 edition of The Intelligent Investor by Graham.